M4rwaneX/dingooChallenge/README.md

 - Use custom centroids, here the barycenter of the first clusters computed
 - Try to find the most optimum number of locations per cluster

+## Areas for improvement

+Since I was in lack of time, I had to avoid some subjects (that could improve the performance or atleast give a good idea if specific method are good enough) such as :

+- Use other algorithms (such as DBScan for exemple)
+- Perfom rigorous statistics